zcdong/Devguide/book/uavcan-bootloader-installation.md

 ## ST-Link v2

-1. Install a recent version—at least 0.9.0—of [OpenOCD](http://openocd.org).
+Ensure you have a recent version—at least 0.9.0—of [OpenOCD](http://openocd.org).

-2. Connect the ST-Link to your UAVCAN device.
-3. Connect the ST-Link to your computer.
+Connect the ST-Link to your UAVCAN device, and connect the ST-Link to your computer.

-4. Power up your UAVCAN device.
+Power up your UAVCAN device, and run:
-5. Run:

 <div class="host-code"></div>